 Tightbore Barrels – A good tightbore barrel is going to increase your overall accuracy.
 It will often decrease a stock barrel from 6.03 to 6.01.
 This is an excellent upgrade to run with.

 Piston head – If you want to go beyond adding an O-ring to your piston head, you can replace the piston head altogether.
 A high-quality aftermarket piston head will last longer and perform better than any stock model.
 Then add an O-ring to it.

 Advanced – Baller Budget

 Gears – If you go with an M130 spring, you’ll probably need to upgrade your gears.
 If not, they may break pretty quickly.
 A good set of more durable aftermarket gears will work much better with an M130 spring.

 Motor – Like the gears, you need this upgrade to keep the gun running.
-Some stock motors may, however if not go with an EG1000.
+Some stock motors may but if not, go with an EG1000.

 Battery – Go with a higher quality battery.
 It will last longer overall.
 Something like a 9 v with 1600 mAh.

 This is a basic upgrade guide.
 Each model comes in different configurations.
 So what you need to do is to learn your gun.
-Maybe it already comes with these upgrades, maybe it doesn’t.
+Maybe it already comes with these upgrades, or maybe it doesn’t.